-Value: reactive, threaded, thread_per_client, thread_per_request, thread_pool ooc.orb.oa.endpoint
+Value: reactive, threaded, thread_per_client, thread_per_request, thread pool, leader follower

 Selects the server-side concurrency model.
-The reactive concurrency model is not available in Orbacus for Java.
 The default value is thread_per_client.
-See Chapter 16 for more information on concurrency models.
-If this property is set to thread_pool, then the property ooc.orb.oa.thread_pool determines how many threads are in the pool.
+The reactive and leader_follower concurrency models are only available in Orbacus for C++.
+See Chapter 18 for more information on concurrency models.

+If this property is set to thread_pool, then the property ooc.orb.oa.thread pool determines how many threads are in the pool.